Social Skills Topics:

 The staff of Hampton Academy strive to provide an educational and clinical program that effectively and efficiently meet the needs of our students, their families and the community.
 To achieve this, we promote standards of Service Excellence in order that students take pride in our school, districts prefer our program for their students, and our employees are proud to be a part of the organization.

-The July Service Excellence Award was presented to Mrs. Susan Chilkotowsky-Kain and the August Service Excellence Award was awarded to Mr. Anthony Camacho in recognition of the quality service they provide to our staff, students and visitors.
-Hampton Academy is proud to have Mrs. Chilkotosky-Kain and Mr. Camacho as part of the Hampton family, as they truly embody the spirit of Service Excellence.
-Congratulations, and much gratitude to both of you!
+The February Service Excellence Award was presented to Ms. Karli Ernst in recognition of the quality service she provides to our staff, students and visitors.
+Hampton Academy is proud to have Ms. Ernst as part of the Hampton family, as she truly embodies the spirit of Service Excellence.
+Congratulations, and much gratitude to you!

 Hampton Academy recently celebrated their Annual Holiday Party.
 Heatheur and her team provided a delicious lunch, and several staff were recognized with Service Excellence Awards.
 Many thanks to all those who worked to put this celebration together.
 We wish everyone a Happy Holiday season!! ❄️☃️❄️☃️❄️